xanderfrangos/twinkle-tray/README.md

 **Known issues:**
 - The AMD Radeon Control Panel can interfere with Twinkle Tray.
 Ensure "Custom Colors" is not enabled.
-- VGA may not be compatible.
+- VGA/DVI may not be compatible.
 - USB/Thunderbolt/Surface docks with HDMI or DisplayPort may not be compatible.
 - DDC/CI features such as brightness control and power state may cause certain models of monitors to behave poorly.
 This applies to any DDC/CI software, not just Twinkle Tray.